ox-it/ox-calendar-widget/README.md

 == Changelog ==

+= 0.0.3 =
+* bug fix: empty location strings are no longer added to the array of currently occupied locations.

 = 0.0.2 =
 * bug fixes,
 * in cooperation with the BSG theme ability to display a message if a location is currently